Cosmic Initial Conditions for a Habitable Universe: chaotic inflationary cosmology and probability of formation of a universe with non-zero curvature

-From the Planck data, the compatible index with the observation are $n=4/3, 1$ and $2/3$ \citep{planck}.
-We can also identify the coupling constant of scalar field (i.e. $\lambda$) from the temperature fluctuations on CMB.
-The quantum fluctuation of the scalar field produces fluctuations in the cosmic fluid with the amplitude of \citep{ll}
+From the Planck data, the indices compatible with observations are $n=4/3, 1$ and $2/3$ \citep{planck}.
+We can also identify the coupling constant of scalar field (i.e. $\lambda$) from the temperature fluctuations in the CMB.
+The quantum fluctuation of the scalar field produces fluctuations in the cosmic fluid, with amplitude \citep{ll}

-where for the power-law potential the amplitude is
+where, for the power-law potential, the amplitude is

 and using the value of $A_s$ from CMB observations and substituting the scalar field for the beginning of inflationary period results in